 Recreating productive forests which are similar in form and function to the original ecosystems of the location implies building stratified forests.

 In nature every plant lives within a context.
-Walking in the interior of a primary forest in the Amazon, we can observe, for example, that the copoaso is not at the top of the forest, there are other trees on top of it and there are trees below it, the copoaso is a plant which belongs to the middle stratum.
+Walking in the interior of a primary forest in the Amazon, we can observe, for example, that the cupuacu is not at the top of the forest, there are other trees on top of it and there are trees below it, the cupuacu is a plant which belongs to the middle stratum.

-If we do the same in Central America, we can find an acerola shoot almost at top of its forest, although an acerola shoot does not go beyond 3 meters, and is much smaller than a copoaso, in its place of origin, the acerola plant belongs to the high stratum (the forests are much lower than in the Amazon), so what determines the stratum of the plant is not his height, but the forest from where it originates, its center of origin.
+If we do the same in Central America, we can find an acerola shoot almost at the top of its forest, although an acerola shoot does not go beyond 3 meters, and is much smaller than a cupuacu, in its place of origin, the acerola plant belongs to the high stratum (the forests are much lower than in the Amazon), so what determines the stratum of the plant is not its height, but the forest from where it originates, its center of origin.
 The person who first studied in detail the centers of origin of cultivated plants was the Russian researcher Nikolai Ivanovich Vavilov (Image 11).

 Image 11 – Vavilov.

 In the first half of the 20th century, Vavilov traveled for over twenty years across the five continents, harvesting the seeds of agricultural plants, such as wild and cultivated maize, potatoes, grain, fodder, fruits and all kinds of vegetables.
-At the same time, he recompiled data about the places he visited and about the languages and cultures of its inhabitants.
+At the same time, he compiled data about the places he visited and about the languages and cultures of its inhabitants.
 His collection of seeds became the largest in the world, with approximately 200 thousand species that were stored and sown in more than 100 experimental stations in the then Soviet Union.

 On his travels, Vavilov recorded that agricultural biodiversity was unevenly distributed: while in some places there were excess plants, in others, they had little or nothing to offer.
-He also recorded that the places with more agricultural biodiversity had different topographies, soil types and climate.
+He also recorded that the places with more agricultural biodiversity had a variety of topographies, soil types and climate.
 He also determined in his time that agricultural biodiversity came mostly from eight perfectly identifiable cores: China (where soy comes from), India, Near East-Central Asia, South-East Asia, mountainous regions of Ethiopia, Mexico and Central America (the birthplace of maize), the central Andes (where potatoes come from) and the Mediterranean.
 Even today, these geographical areas known as Vavilov centers, are real safe havens of biodiversity, which are essential for human nutrition (Image 12). https://pt.wikipedia.org/wiki/Nikolai_Vavilov.

 Image 12 - Main Centers of Origins of Cultivated Plants in Vavilov's original study.

 Brazil is the center of origin of many cultivated plants, among them the pineapple.
 Which stratum does the pineapple belong to?
 Looking at a conventional pineapple plantation we could think that it is the high or emerging stratum, because it is planted in a monoculture, alone.
-But what about the pineapple in wild nature?
+But how does a pineapple grow naturally?
 In the Brazilian Cerrado there is a kind of pineapple that naturally flourishes - Ananas ananassoides, very similar to the pineapple that we cultivate - Ananas comosus.
 If we walk in the Chapada dos Veadeiros National Park, a protected area of 240 thousand hectares in the heart of Brazil, in the interior of the state of Goiás, we can find various populations of pineapple growing naturally.
 When we are in front of one of these populations, we can clearly see that the pineapple is a plant which belongs to the lower stratum, as the following images show.

-Figurae 13 - A natural population of pineapples producing fruit under the trees' canopies
+Figure 13 - A natural population of pineapples producing fruit under a canopy of tree

-Image 14 - natural pineapple populations in the interior of Chapada dos Veadeiros National Park
+Image 14 - Natural pineapple populations in the interior of Chapada dos Veadeiros National Park